wp-plugins/php-validator-lite/readme.txt

 == Change Log ==

+* V2.04: Documentation and refactoring changes only.
+[Aug 18, 2015]
 * V2.03: Making the compiler more robust.
 [Aug 17, 2015]
 * V2.02: Updating a screenshot, further minor fixes.
 [Aug 17, 2015]
 * V2.01: Bug fix in the AJAX error handler.
 [Aug 17, 2015]